ofek/hatch-autorun/README.md

 ## Conditional execution

 Sometimes you'll only want builds to induce auto-run behavior when installed under certain circumstances, like for tests.
-In such cases, set [`enable-by-default`](https://hatch.pypa.io/latest/config/build/#conditional-execution) to `false`:
+In such cases, set the [`enable-by-default`](https://hatch.pypa.io/latest/config/build/#conditional-execution) option to `false`:

 ```toml
 [tool.hatch.build.targets.wheel.hooks.autorun]
 enable-by-default = false
 ```

-Then when the desired conditions are met, set the [`HATCH_BUILD_HOOK_ENABLE_AUTORUN`](https://hatch.pypa.io/latest/config/build/#environment-variables) environment variable to `true` or `1`.
+Then when the desired build conditions are met, set the [`HATCH_BUILD_HOOK_ENABLE_AUTORUN`](https://hatch.pypa.io/latest/config/build/#environment-variables) environment variable to `true` or `1`.

 ## License